zzzprojects/docs/entityframeworkcore.com/pages/getting-started/overview.md

 ##### Mappings

- - Mapping database scalar functions to method stub so that they can be used in LINQ queries and translated to SQL.
+ - Mapping database scalar functions to method stubs so that they can be used in LINQ queries and translated to SQL.
  - In EF Core 1, there was no support for value objects, but now in EF Core 2, we have something better that replaces complex types and it's called owned entities.

 ##### Table Splitting